jrenaud90/TidalPy/Documentation/structures_x/layers/base_layer.md

 # BaseLayer

-`TidalPy.structures_x.layers.BaseLayer`

-## Overview
+_Updated: 2026-09-16_

-`BaseLayer` is the geometry-only base for all TidalPy layer types.
-It stores the inner and outer radii, total mass, and an optional material identifier for one spherically symmetric shell inside a planetary body.

-All spatial data is stored and returned in **MKS units**.
-Derived geometry (thickness, volume, surface areas) is computed at construction and accessible via read-only properties.
+`TidalPy.structures_x.layers.BaseLayer` is the geometry-only base for all TidalPy layer types.
+It stores the inner and outer radii \[m\], total mass \[kg\], and an optional material identifier for one spherically symmetric shell inside a planetary body.
+Derived geometry (thickness, volume, surface areas) is computed at construction and accessible through read-only properties.

-A **material EOS model** (the layer's density source) is attached with `set_eos`.
-An **EOS profile** (density, gravity, and pressure as a function of radius) is then populated by the world-level EOS solve ([`LayeredWorld.solve_eos`](../worlds/worlds.md#equation-of-state)), or directly via `update_eos_data`.
+A material EOS model (the layer's density source) is attached with `set_eos`.
+An EOS profile (density, gravity, and pressure as a function of radius) is then populated by the world-level EOS solve ([`LayeredWorld.solve_eos`](../worlds/worlds.md#equation-of-state)), or directly with `update_eos_data`.
 Until populated, all EOS getters return `NaN`.

----

 ## Inheritance